Ingest API

 Name Type Description

-host string Required.
-Hostname or service name generating the event.
+host string Hostname or service name generating the event.

-path string Required.
-Request path or endpoint being accessed.
+path string Request path or endpoint being accessed.

 ts integer Timestamp in milliseconds since epoch.
 Auto-generated if not provided.

-method string Required.
-HTTP method (GET, POST, PUT, DELETE, etc.).
+method string HTTP method (GET, POST, PUT, DELETE, etc.).

-src string Required.
-Source identifier (e.g., server name, container ID).
+src string Source identifier (IP address, server name, container ID, etc.).

 user_agent string User agent string from the client request.